awsdocs/aws-iot-docs/developerguide/configure-local-proxy-web-proxy.md

 The local proxy needs to connect directly to the internet to use AWS IoT secure tunneling\.
 For a long\-lived TCP connection with secure tunneling, the local proxy upgrades the HTTPS request to establish a WebSockets connection to one of the [secure tunneling device connection endpoints](https://docs.aws.amazon.com/general/latest/gr/iot_device_management.html)\.

-If your devices are in a network that use a web proxy, the web proxy can intercept the connections before forwarding them to the internet\.
+If your devices are in a network that uses a web proxy, the web proxy can intercept the connections before forwarding them to the internet\.
 To establish a long\-lived connection to the secure tunneling device connection endpoints, configure your local proxy to use the web proxy as described in the [websocket specification](https://tools.ietf.org/html/rfc6455#section-4.1)\.

 **Note**
 The [AWS IoT Device Client](iot-sdks.md#iot-sdk-device-client) doesn't support devices that use a web proxy\.
 To work with the web proxy, you'll need to use a local proxy and configure it to work with a web proxy as described below\.